Hummus

 Health Benefits

-- Excellent plant-based protein source making it ideal for vegetarian and vegan diets
+- Excellent plant-based protein source suitable for vegetarian and vegan diets

-- High in soluble fiber, supporting digestive health and helping maintain healthy cholesterol levels
+- High in soluble and insoluble fiber, supporting digestive health and sustained energy

 Buying Guide